 2. Accurate Diagnosis: It provides a clear, direct view of the uterine cavity, aiding in accurate diagnosis and targeted treatment.

-3. Improved Fertility: For women struggling with infertility due to uterine issues, hysteroscopy can be a good option to address these issues.
+3. Improved Fertility: For women struggling with infertility due to uterine issues, hysteroscopy can effectively address these problems and, therefore, improve fertility outcomes.

 4. Reduced Hospital Stay: Many hysteroscopic procedures are outpatient, meaning shorter hospital stays and quicker recovery times.